Melvinmm123/Capstone/README.md

 - **Training/Testing Demo Scripts
 The project includes notebooks for exploratory data analysis (EDA), baseline models, and the main training/testing pipeline.
 Run them in the following order to replicate the results:

-- **Exploratory Data Analysis (Optional): To explore the dataset and visualize candlestick patterns:
+- **Exploratory Data Analysis: To explore the dataset and visualize candlestick patterns:
 In Jupyter, navigate to notebooks/ and open eda.ipynb.
 Run all cells to generate visualizations of the data